Drug Detox in Battle Creek, Michigan

-In the United States, approximately 7.4 million people abuse drugs.
+In the United States, approximately 7.4 million people abuse drugs – many of which end up seeking help from drug detox centers.
 A little more than three million of those individuals are hooked on opioids like heroin and prescription painkillers, while the rest are addicted to drugs like meth, cocaine, ecstasy, and prescription drugs.
-When added to instances of an alcohol use disorder, there are more than 21 million people in the country who are struggling with addiction.
-And, despite this many people experiencing substance use disorders, just shy of 4 million of those individuals obtained treatment and drug detox in 2016, according to the National Survey on Drug Use and Health (NSDUH).
+Overall, there are more than 21 million people in the country who are struggling with drug or alcohol addiction.
+Despite high rates of substance use disorder across America, just shy of 4 million of those individuals obtained addiction treatment and drug detox in 2016, according to the National Survey on Drug Use and Health (NSDUH).

 For some people, the first thing they need to do in order to recover is to detox.
-Not everyone who is addicted to drugs requires this step, however, those who are dependent on drugs often do.
-At Forever Recovery in Battle Creek, Michigan, our dedicated staff takes every precaution to make drug detox a comfortable experience.
+Not everyone who is addicted to drugs requires this step, however, those who are dependent on drugs typically do.
+At Forever Recovery our dedicated staff takes every precaution to make drug detox in Michigan a safe and comfortable experience.

 Drug Addiction and Dependence

 Addiction and dependence are not interchangeable terms, as they do not mean the same thing.
 When someone is abusing drugs, chances are they will become dependent on drugs before they become addicted.
-Dependence refers to the physical necessity for the drug while addiction refers more to the psychological need to use.
-In fact, it is the abuse of drugs that triggers the onset of the disease of addiction, as the abuse itself changes the chemistry in the brain.
+Dependence refers to the physical necessity for the drug whereas drug addiction refers more to the psychological need to get high and compulsive behaviors that are associated with substance abuse.
+In fact, drug abuse triggers the onset of the disease of addiction, as long-term substance abuse itself changes the chemistry and structure within the brain.

 Someone who is dependent on drugs will likely experience the following: